matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 This proposes changing the ordering rules from MSC1772 to the following:

-* Rooms are sorted based on a lexicographic ordering of the Unicode codepoints of the characters in `order` values.
+> Rooms are sorted based on a lexicographic ordering of the Unicode codepoints
+> of the characters in `order` values.
+Rooms with no `order` come last, in
+> ascending numeric order of the `origin_server_ts` of their `m.space.child`
+> events, or ascending lexicographic order of their `room_id`s in case of equal

-  `order`s which are not strings, or do not consist solely  of ascii characters in the range `\x20` (space) to `\x7F` (~), or consist of more than 50 characters, are forbidden and the field should be ignored if received.
+> `origin_server_ts`. `order`s which are not strings, or do not consist solely
+> of ascii characters in the range `\x20` (space) to `\x7E` (~), or consist of
+> more than 50 characters, are forbidden and the field should be ignored if
-* Rooms with no `order` come last, in ascending lexicographic order of their `room_id`s.
+> received.

-This removes the clauses discussing using the `origin_server_ts` of the `m.room.create` event to allow a defined sorting of siblings based purely on the information available in the `m.space.child` event.
+This modifies the clauses for calculating the `origin_server_ts` of the `m.room.create` event to refer to the `m.space.child` event instead.
+This allows for a defined sorting of siblings based purely on the information available in the `m.space.child` event while still allowing for a natural ordering due to the age of the relationship.

 ## Alternatives